Soil pH and Nutrient Availability

 3️⃣Macronutrient Availability

 Nitrogen (N), phosphorus (P), and potassium (K) availability is influenced by soil pH.
-Nitrogen is more readily available in slightly acidic to neutral soils.
-Phosphorus availability is optimal in slightly acidic soils, and it decreases in strongly acidic or alkaline conditions.
+Nitrogen is more readily available in slightly acidic to neutral soils (pH 6.0–7.5).
+Phosphorus availability is optimal in slightly acidic soils (pH 6.0–7.0).
+Phosphorus availability decreases in strongly acidic soils.
 Potassium availability remains relatively consistent across a broad pH range.

 4️⃣ Micronutrient Availability